wrinkdater/Posys-Cursors-Improved-by-wrinkdater/README.md

 ## Changelog:

+### 2025-02-07 (v1.91) by wrinkdater:
+- fixed colors for help.cur in Default and Mono schemes.

 ### 2025-01-23 (v1.9) by wrinkdater:
 - added Unintrusive beam by Jens-3302 and fixed it in Extras;
 - added Unintrusive Negative beam in Extras;